negativo/JWT-Auth-NodeJS-Starter-Kit/README.md

 ##Installation

+This project needs NodeJS > v5.0.0, MongoDB and a bunch of packages defined in `package.json`

-	1 - go to the project folder
+- clone the project `git clone git@github.com:negativo/JWT-Auth-NodeJS-Starter-Kit`
-	2 - npm install
+- run `npm install`
-	3 - run mongodb
+- run `mongod`
-	5 - rename .env.example and change with your variables
+- edit `.env.example` and save it as `.env`
-	4 - npm start
+- npm start
-	5 - npm test
+- npm test